Invideas346/Cplorer/README.md

 ```

 For Windows the ncurses library has to be compiled and added e.g.
-to the libraries of the mingw compiler.
+to the lib-folder of the mingw compiler.

 Link to [PDCurses](https://github.com/wmcbrine/PDCurses)